soapia/kwk-level-2-lecture-010-jquery-introduction-teacher-l2/README.md

 $('img')
 ```

+**NOTE:** These selection examples should be shown in real time (with the Chrome Developer Console), preferably on a website the students are familiar with!

 Technically, our JavaScript and jQuery return two different types of
 collections, but they both act very much like arrays and can be treated as
 though they are.